|Kumbakonam Degree Kaapi|

 Mom-in-law's Filter Kaapi

-~Coffee powder-Well, I'm not the girl to buy coffee beans and grind it fresh.
+-Coffee powder-Well, I'm not the girl to buy coffee beans and grind it fresh.
 Store bought coffee powder is just fine.
 A fine grind is used with a small percentage of chicory mixed in.
 Mom-in-law's brand of choice is from Vimala Coffee works in Chennai.
+In Bangalore, Kalmane's Koffee does a good job of roasting and grinding beans.

 ~The water will percolate down slowly depending on the quantity of powder placed.
 6-8 tbsp of coffee powder will take the decoction almost 6-8 hours to collect at the bottom.
 (So it's better done at night, to have your morning cuppa).
 If you've put a lot of coffee powder, you wouldn't have a chance to put enough water to percolate resulting in very concentrated but less quantity of decoction at the bottom.
 In this case once the decoction collects below, you can add more boiling water at the top to collect the concentrate 2-3 times.